kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

 - interventional distributions (available by experimental data) or
 - reducing the __causal estimands__ into __statistical estimands__ by applying an appropriate "causal model".

 Subsequently, to estimate the __statistical estimands__, we can use available observational data, and perform the __correct adjustments__ with it depending on the "causal model".
-In the next section, we will explore simple examples of the "adjustments" required for different types of causal model.
+In the next section, we will explore simple examples of the "adjustments" required for different types of causal models.

 # Causal estimand identification with observational data under different causal models

+In this section, we will take a look at the various adjustments that are needed in order to utilise __observational data__ with the appropriate __causal model__.
+Note that the key assumptions remain (SUTVA, consistency, ignorability, positivity) still apply since we are trying to __identify a causal estimand__.

 ## Causal model with confounding variables